DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxScheduler/1 Configuration/recurrenceEditMode.md

 Specifies the edit mode for recurring appointments.

 ---
-This option accepts the following values.
+This option accepts the following values:

-- "dialog"
+- *"series"*
- Displays a dialog that suggests to a user to choose between editing the entire series or only the current instance.
+ Enables a user to edit only the entire appointment series.

-- "series"
+- *"occurrence"*
- Enables an end-user to edit only the entire appointment series.
+ Enables a user to edit only the individual appointment instance.

-- "occurrence"
+- *"dialog"*
- Enables an end-user to edit only the current appointment instance.
+ Displays a dialog that suggests to a user to choose between editing the entire series or only the individual instance.

 Changes made to recurring appointment instance and series are handled differently.